mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 Smartphones, starting with the iPhone in 2007, added "save to home screen" functionality.
 This feature is similar to bookmarks, but instead of adding the favicon and title of the page to the bookmarks menu — a browser feature — favoriting in this manner [adds an icon](/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML#adding_custom_icons_to_your_site) to the OS's home screen.

-Adding a site to the home screen does not install the website on the device.
+On iOS, adding a site to the home screen does not install the website on the device.
 Rather, it adds the developer-defined icon to the home screen, that, when clicked, opens the bookmarked link in the default browser.
 Removing the icon from the home screen removes the bookmark.

 ## Installing and uninstalling PWAs